Skip to content

 It’s hard to define what a fad diet is, without pointing to examples, even though the term has existed for over 100 years[19].
 If someone is looking towards a gluten-free diet to improve the quality of their diet or for weight loss, then eliminating gluten is unlikely to help directly.

-For those who must avoid gluten because of a dietary condition it is certainly not a fad.
+For those who must avoid gluten because of a dietary condition, it is certainly not a fad.
 The increase in media coverage of “gluten-free” has improved the availability and variety of gluten-free options[20].
 It has also made “gluten-free” a more present sign on food labels.
 On the other hand, it has created more confusion around what celiac disease is and how that differs from those who choose not to eat gluten for other reasons[20].

 What foods are gluten-free?

 Most foods are gluten-free.
-This includes meat, poultry, nuts, seeds, dairy and fruit, and vegetables.
+This includes meat, poultry, nuts, seeds, dairy, fruit, and vegetables.
 Although the most commonly consumed grains contain gluten, not all do.
 Some examples of gluten-free grains are corn, oats, buckwheat, and quinoa.
 It’s important to note that grains naturally free of gluten may become contaminated during growing or processing if they come into contact with gluten-containing grains.

 Processed foods can contain gluten when you may not expect them to, such as soy sauce.
 Although the labeling of gluten-free foods is not required there are laws surrounding it.
 A food can only be labeled as gluten-free if it contains 20ppm or less[21].